microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Get-MgUserJoinedTeam.md

 # Get-MgUserJoinedTeam

 ## SYNOPSIS
-Get the teams in Microsoft Teams that the user is a direct member of.
+The Microsoft Teams teams that the user is a member of.
+Read-only.
+Nullable.

 ## SYNTAX